 In the 18th century, Ca’ Rezzonico was without doubt one of the most sumptuous palaces in the city.
-Its imposing white stone facade overlooks the Grand Canal.
+Its imposing, white stone facade overlooks the Gran Canal.
 It stands out in respect of other buildings because of its distinctive, theatrical architecture.
-As a matter of fact, it was designed by the great Baroque architect Baldassarre Longhena in 1649 for the Bon family but left unfinished.
+As a matter of fact it was designed by the great Baroque architect Baldassare Longhena in 1649 for the Bon family., but left unfinished.
 The palace was eventually acquired by the Rezzonicos, a wealthy family from Lombardy, who added another two floors and restyled many of the innumerable rooms.

 Enjoy the exquisite collection of small paintings by Pietro Longhi, works that capture the atmosphere of real daily life back then: theatres, Carnival and masks, domestic and street-life scenes.
-Yes, the 18th century was a time of fun and entertainment, too, and it left its trace in Ca’ Rezzonico.
+Yes, the 18th century was a time of fun and entertainment, too, and it left its trace also in Ca’ Rezzonico and surroundings.

-From Ca’ Rezzonico we will actually take a pleasant walk around the quiet district of Dorsoduro to get a feeling of what could have been the scenario for theatres, masks and brothels in18th-century Venice.
+From Ca’ Rezzonico we’ll actually take a pleasant walk around the quiet district of Dorsoduro to get a feeling of what could have been the scenario for theatres, masks and brothels in18th century Venice.

 The tour price is not per person.
 It is for a party of 1 to 8 participants, and does not include admission fees or transportation costs when applicable.
 Admission fees to monuments and sites are expressed per person.
 Should your party exceed 8 participants, please contact us for a quote.